ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Finding and Believing in Ourselves

-The main modern challenge to all educators and parents, is encouraging us to discover and develop what we want to do and who we want to be.
+The main modern challenge to all educators and parents, is to help us discover and develop what we want to do and who we want to be.

-Being a fulfiled individual and believing in ourselves are modern cultural ideals – "you are unique, a special individual", "believe in your dreams".
+Being a fulfilled individual and believing in ourselves are the modern cultural ideals – "you are unique, a special individual", "believe in your dreams".

-In an attempt to give ourselves something 'real' and 'true', to believe in and hold onto, we developed scientific reality to find facts.
-We often do this by focusing even more specifically through larger telescopes and smaller microscopes.
+In an attempt to give ourselves something objectively 'real' and 'true' to believe in and hold onto, we developed scientific reality by focusing through larger telescopes and smaller microscopes.

 But it's ridiculous, right now we could be doing what every animal does, experiencing the safety and wholeness of panaral reality.

-Panaral reality is safe and whole, being and doing without knowing or needing to know.
+Panaral reality is safe and whole, just being without knowing or needing to know.

 What it lacks, is a sense of individual purpose and identity.
-And also any need for a purpose and identity.
+And also any need for individual purpose and identity.

 Our identity won't disappear, our sense of purpose and meaning in life won't vanish, it'll just be secondary for a moment, not compulsively repeating its own habitual routines all the time.

-We need these brief panaral periods like every other animal.
-Other animals need them to be safe in actual reality, we need them to be safe in our abstract reality.
+We need regular brief panaral periods like every other animal.
+Other animals need them to be safe in actual reality, we need them to be safe from our abstract reality.

-We need to be able to forget about ourselves and stop our habitual background thinking, at any time, spontaneously and naturally.
+We need to be able to forget about ourselves, to stop our routine background thinking, at any time, spontaneously and naturally.

 Collective Behavioural Dysfunction